estnltk/estnltk-model-data/phrase_removal/benchmarks/obl_phrases/obl_1000/data/readme.md

 # Dataset description

 The test corpus contains 1000 sentences, 500 with free and 500 with bound phrases.
-The code for creating the benchmark dataset is located at [phrase removal](https://github.com/estnltk/estnltk-model-data/blob/main/phrase_removal/data_generation/obl/01_create%20dataset.ipynb).
+The code for creating the benchmark dataset is located at [data generation](https://github.com/estnltk/estnltk-model-data/blob/main/phrase_removal/data_generation/obl/01_create%20dataset.ipynb).

 ## Files